 • An intact rotator cuff (determined via pre-operative advanced imaging)

-To find out more, please contact Dr Kirsten Porter, Orthopaedic Research Coordinator, on (03) 4215 2208 or kirsten.porter@barwonhealth.org.au
+To find out more, please contact Dr Stephen Gill, Senior Research Fellow, at stephen.gill@barwonhealth.org.au.

 This study has ethical approval from Metro North Health Human Research Ethics Committee